Klortho/identifiers/README.md

 ## Dependencies

-Dependencies are declared in the *pom.xml* file, and are resolved automatically by Maven.

 Below is a list of some of the stable dependencies, along with links to documentation, useful when doing development, and more details, where warranted.